Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Cramér-Rao Lower Bound

 where $\boldsymbol{I}(\boldsymbol{\theta})$ is the Fisher information matrix (FIM) for the vector $\boldsymbol{\theta}$ and is defined as

 which reveals the amount of information associated with each pair of unknown parameters.
+The FIM in \eqref{FIM definition} is valid only for Gaussian models.
 One important characteristic of FIM is that every FIM is positive semi-definite, indicating the information content is non-negative and ensuring its eigenvalues are non-negative.
-Moreover, a positive definite FIM indicates the parameters are identifiable and a singular FIM indicates the parameters are non-identifiable.
+Moreover, a positive definite FIM indicates the parameters are identifiable, and a singular FIM indicates the parameters are non-identifiable.

 As mentioned in Section \ref{PF and SM}, there are two expressions for the variance of effective noise as shown in \eqref{Sigma flat} and in \eqref{Sigma selective}.
-Naturally, the CRLB needs to be calculated for both flat fiber and frequency selective fiber cases.
+Naturally, the CRLB needs to be calculated for both flat fiber and frequency-selective fiber cases.
 Detailed calculations can be found in the Appendix~\ref{append}.